stolen from behind a Harper’s paywall and presented to you, the Helytimes reader.

 Books are good for getting ideas, but no information set in as permanent a form as a book should be trusted when it comes to New Orleans.
-Whether it’s open, what night is good, intel of that nature must be gathered with by asking somebody, or a phone call, or maybe best of all by walking by.
+Whether it’s open, what night is good, intel of that nature must be gathered by asking somebody, or a phone call, or maybe best of all by walking by.

 One of these books gave us the notion to take the ferry to Algiers from the foot of Canal Street.
 The book claimed it was free, I believe it was $2.50.
 Small price to pay to be out on the river.

 This book is just wonderful, I can’t recommend it enough.
 What gifts Lee Sandlin left the world!
 Lee begins his book by talking about how, when he waits for the bus in Chicago, the water under the grate at his feet is on its way to the Mississippi River, and on down to New Orleans.
 This book has it all: Mike Fink, the New Madrid Great Shakes, the siege of Vicksburg.
-And my God if he doesn’t make you feel like you’re really in Congo Square, or at one of the true Mardi Gras nights, a candlelight carnival, when the wildness could turn deadly, when they really thought they might summon the dead or the devil or worse.
+And my God if he doesn’t make you feel like you’re really there in Congo Square, or at one of the true old Mardi Gras nights, a candlelight carnival, when the wildness could turn deadly, when they really thought they might summon the dead or the devil or worse.
 I keep meaning to devote a longer post to Wicked River, but I shouldn’t miss this chance to recommend it.

 New Orleans, populationwise, at 391,006, is about the size of Bakersfield, significantly smaller than Fresno.
 Just a hair ahead of Wichita, Kansas.